 Please no smoking in the main talks room (also where the afterparty is held) as this will set off the alarms in there!

-All tickets are sent via e-ticket to the email address provided when you bought through Eventbrite.
+All tickets are sent via e-ticket to the email address provided when you bought through Gigantic or Eventbrite.
 Please search in your emails (and also junk/spam) for your ticket before messaging us.